Consulting through the Eyes of Your Clients

 -In reality they are working harder than they should, not doing what they can because they don’t have the proper procedures, and their help isn’t trained to do the job efficiently to serve the clients and business.

 -Paying for management software and not learning to use it to its capability.
-Mostly because the program is to complex.
+Mostly because the program is too complex.

 -Don’t have a set procedure to handle clients from start to finish.